subidit/rover-resume/README.md

 [Edit on Overleaf.](https://www.overleaf.com/latex/templates/rover-resume/bpzqtssvfgsn)

 ## Getting Started
-1. **Get the Repository**: Star, Fork, or Download this repository to your local machine.
+1. **Get the Repository**: Fork or Download this repository to your local machine.
 2. **Select a Template**: Choose a template from the available options.
 3. **Fill in Your Details**: Personalize the template by filling in your information.